LingweiMeng/MyChatGPT/README.md

 clear: clear the conversation history.
 history: show the conversation history.
-back: go back to the previous stage of the conversation. print("temperature: check and change the temperature.") print("load FILE_PATH: load the conversation history from a file.") print("save FILE_PATH: save the conversation history to a file.")
+back: go back to the previous stage of the conversation.
+temperature: check and change the temperature. load FILE_PATH: load the conversation history from a file. save FILE_PATH: save the conversation history to a file.
 help: show the help message.
 ----------------------------------------
 ```